nishigandhadoiphode/AndroidLoader/README.md

       myCustomLoader.hideLoaderFromView()
       mySnackBar.hideSnackBarFromView()

 *If you have any suggestions or inputs then you are most welcome.
-You can write me mail at* nsdoiphode@gmail.com *Please keep your Condemn with you i have many others things to entertain. :) Happy Coding*
+You can write me Email at* nsdoiphode@gmail.com *Please keep your condemn with you i have many others things to entertain. :) Happy Coding*